-I want to start with a disclaimer: the origin of this article goes to 2016, so that why I refreshed it to reflect the state of the 2020 landscape.
+I want to start with a disclaimer: the origin of this article goes to 2016, so I refreshed it to reflect the state of the 2020 landscape.
 What struck me is that so few things I had to update.

 So back to the story: around that time, I was a part of a project that had to choose: